notwa/lips/README.md

 * FLOAT: writes a list of 32-bit floating point numbers until end-of-line. this may not get implemented due to a lack of aliasing in vanilla Lua, and thus accuracy issues.

-* INCBIN: write an external binary file as-is at this position.